DeluxeViper/SmartFridgeAddOn/README.md

 ### Machine Learning features
 - On-device ML model deployment (able to deploy a 300MB YOLOv7 model on a Raspberry Pi 2 W)
 - State-of-the-art YOLOv7 model used for object detection
-- Custom trained YOLOv7 model
+- Custom labelled dataset for YOLOv7 model

-### Web Application features
 -

+### Software features
+- Smart image capture (when the fridge door closes) via still image object detection through Luxonis SDK
+- Once registered, you can access your fridge from anywhere

+### Hardware features
 - Low-powerered embedded system (only 5.4 Watts on average)
-- Smart image capture (when the fridge door closes)
-- Once registered, you can access your fridge from anywhere
+- 2 custom mounting designs (both hangs on fridge door and can stick to fridge)
 - Cloud-based connection, no bluetooth required

-### Hardware features
-- Custom mounting design (both hangs on fridge door and can stick to fridge)

 ## Technical Design

 ### Machine Learning

-Credit to myself for leading this portion.

 #### Machine Learning Model Choice